MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-ownership-and-management.md

 [!INCLUDE [powerbi-adoption-roadmap-context](includes/powerbi-adoption-roadmap-context.md)]

 > [!NOTE]
 > The Power BI implementation planning [usage scenarios](powerbi-implementation-planning-usage-scenario-overview.md) explore many concepts discussed in this article.
-The usage scenario articles include detailed diagrams that you may find helpful to support your planning and decision making.
+The usage scenario articles include detailed diagrams that you might find helpful to support your planning and decision making.

 There are three primary strategies for how business intelligence (BI) content is owned and managed: business-led self-service BI, managed self-service BI, and enterprise BI.
 For the purposes of this series of articles, the term _content_ refers to any type of data item (like a report or dashboard).
 It's synonymous with _solution_.